-You can use this robot in two configurations as a robot vacuum and mop.
+You can use this robot in two configurations: robot vacuum and mop.

 There’s the attachment with two side brushes for the vacuum configuration.
 And two triangular plates for the mopping configuration.

-Two magnetized pins hold these in place, so it’s easy to switch from one mode to another.
+Two magnetized pins hold these in place, so switching from one mode to another is easy.

-You’ll notice that it doesn’t have a motorized brush and affects it negatively cleaning floors.
+You’ll notice that it doesn’t have a motorized brush and negatively affects cleaning floors.